kgish/viriciti-assignment-export/frontend/README.md

 I did my best to implement a pseudo Viriciti (green) house style but admit that it is not perfect.
 Fortunately, once you know the defined color palettes, Material Design makes it very easy to implement.

+## Utils

+The `lib/utils` directory contains a number of useful utilities.

+* date-format: a collection of tools for formatting the date column in the data table.
+* export-to-csv: exports json to a csv file for downloading.
+* get-form-error: generic error messages for form validation.
+* aggregate-times: filter for displaying time intervals data table.

 ## Export